 In the end, there are arguments with serious merit on each side.
 At the moment, Chicago has both, so the ultimate consideration is the safety of cyclists no matter what the situation.
 Bike accidents can happen no matter where cyclists ride, especially if drivers are negligent.

+Our bike accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 If you have been injured in a bicycle accident in Illinois, contact Staver Accident Injury Lawyers, P.C. at (312) 236-2900 today to speak with a Chicago bike accident attorney.
 During your free consultation, we will discuss your unique situation and see how we may be able to help.
 Don’t hesitate to get the compensation you need to recover and get back out on the roads (and paths) of Chicago.